SAP-samples/partner-reference-application/Tutorials/35b-Multi-Tenancy-Provisioning-Connect-ByD.md

     4. Pin the tiles referring to the mashups created above from the *Mashup* gallery to the launchpad.
     4. Save your changes and leave the personalization mode.

 6. To test the front-end single sign-on, use the single-sign-on URL (following the pattern ``https://myXXXXXX-sso.sapbydesign.com/``) and log on using your Identity Authentication service user to open SAP Business ByDesign.
-Launch the *Poetry Slams* application via the SAP Business ByDesign launchpad.
+Launch the *Poetry Slams* application through the SAP Business ByDesign launchpad.
 No additional authentication is required.

     1. Open a poetry slam that is *published* or *fully booked* and create a project in SAP Business ByDesign.